MathsJam/mathsjam-site/cities/panama.md

     email: panama@mathsjam.com
 location:
     group: rest-of-world
-    pub_name: "The Golden Frog of Condado Del Rey, but during COVID-19 we will have an online Google Meet"
+    pub_name: "La Rana Dorada"
-    description: ", with details in <a href=PanamaJamVirtual.pdf>this PDF</a>"
+    description: ", but during COVID-19 we will have an online Google Meet, with details in <a href=PanamaJamVirtual.pdf>this PDF</a>"
     url: http://laranadorada.com/
     lon: -79.5312153
     lat: 9.0312775